TSMaitry/alaterm/INSTALL.md

 TexWorks (TeXLive), Evince, NetSurf, FontForge, and a few others.

-Among the programs known NOT to work are Firefox (and most browsers), Audacity, Totem, and many others requiring system services denied by Android.
+Among the programs known NOT to work are Firefox (and most browsers), Audacity, Totem, and others that require system services denied by Android.

-Without hacking, you will not be able to use audio programs, even if the software can be installed.
+You will not be able to use audio programs, even if the software can be installed.
 This is because Android always handles audio, but the Arch Linux ARM software is unable to communicate with the Android sound system.
+This can be hacked for some programs, but the developer does not provide hacking support.

 You do not need to manage Internet or Bluetooth from Alaterm.
 This is done by Android at all times.